Semigroups related to additive and multiplicative, free and Boolean convolutions: Acknowledgement

 \section{Acknowledgement}

 The authors express sincere thanks to Professor Marek Bo\.zejko for informing them his conjecture and would also like to thank Dr.\ Serban Belinschi for useful discussions regarding this paper.
 They are grateful to Erwin Schr\"odinger Institute (ESI) in Vienna because part of this work was done during the authors' stay at ESI, within the program "Bialgebras in Free Probability" in February 2011.
 Professor V\'ictor P\'erez-Abreu made useful comments to improve the organization of this paper.
-TH is financially supported by Grant-in-Aid for JSPS Research Fellows (21-5106) and by Global COE program at Kyoto University.